 CASE SUMMARY

-On February 23, 2022 the plaintiffs and the Commission agreed to settle the case and presented a consent decree to the Thurston County Superior Court for approval.
-The decree establishes that Washington's Open Public Meetings Act applies to the Commission and its Commissioners and that the Commission violated the OPMA's transparency rules by holding private negotiations on final maps.
-It further stipulated all future commissioners and staff shall complete open government training within 30 days of their hiring or appointment, the Commission shall publicly release all proposed plans prior to making a motion to approve them as final, and shall collect public comment on such final approval motions prior thereto.
+- On February 23, 2022, the parties agreed to settle the case and presented a consent decree to the Thurston County Superior Court for approval which established that Washington's Open Public Meetings Act applied to the Commission and its Commissioners and that the Commission violated the OPMA's transparency rules by holding private negotiations on final maps.
+It further stipulated all future commissioners and staff would complete open government training within 30 days of their hiring or appointment, the Commission would publicly release all proposed plans prior to making a motion to approve them as final and would collect public comment on such final approval motions prior thereto.
 Finally, under the settlement, the Superior Court would deny the plaintiff's request to invalidate the final redistricting plans.
-The Superior Court approved the settlement on March 4, thereby ending the case.

 CASE LIBRARY